adamsardar/stoneTrees/README.md

 ### ILP Solvers

-`stoneTrees` aims to be compatible with several ILP solvers; at current a user can chose from [`lpsymphony`](https://www.bioconductor.org/packages/release/bioc/html/lpsymphony.html), [`Rglpk`](https://cran.r-project.org/web/packages/Rglpk/index.html), [`lpSolve`](https://cran.r-project.org/web/packages/lpSolve/index.html) and [`cplexAPI`](https://cran.r-project.org/web/packages/cplexAPI/index.html) .
+`stoneTrees` aims to be compatible with several ILP solvers; at current a user can chose from [`lpsymphony`](https://www.bioconductor.org/packages/release/bioc/html/lpsymphony.html), [`Rglpk`](https://cran.r-project.org/web/packages/Rglpk/index.html), [`lpSolve`](https://cran.r-project.org/web/packages/lpSolve/index.html), [`rcbc`](https://github.com/dirkschumacher/rcbc/) and [`cplexAPI`](https://cran.r-project.org/web/packages/cplexAPI/index.html) .
 The default solver is `lpSolve`.
-However, there is a strong recommendation of the open-source `Rglpk` solver or, better yet, the proprietary `cplexAPI` solver.
-Installation of these last two packages, whilst relatively straightforward, is complex enough to affect the choice of default.
+However, there is a strong recommendation for the open-source solver `rcbc` (perhaps `Rglpk` as a second choice) or, better yet, the proprietary `cplexAPI` solver.
+Installation of these packages, whilst relatively straightforward, is complex enough to affect the choice of default.

+`rcbc` is not currently on CRAN and must be installed directly from the [github page](https://github.com/dirkschumacher/rcbc/).
+The package README contains instructions for installation of dependencies (`apt install coinor-libcbc-dev coinor-libclp-dev` on Debian/Ubuntu), after which
+`devtools::install_github("dirkschumacher/rcbc")` will install the package.

 `Rglpk` can be easily installed.
 On Linux install the glpk-dev package (`apt install libglpk-dev`); on Mac OSX you can use brew (`brew install glpk`) and on Windows you can [follow the community install guild](http://winglpk.sourceforge.net/).
 Following that `install.packages("Rglpk")` should work.